A Maze of Time

 Peace, storm, and the Whisheeku.

-I expect that the disk will refuse me in this different shape, with different genetics.
+I expect the disk to refuse me in this different shape, with different genetics, but the disk feels more weightless, and glows brighter in these hands.

 I don’t understand, but I feel the power of peace in the disk, and the doubt disappears.